-While our admitted student packet does not include a mention of identity group support for LGBTQ+ students, we do direct them to our student organizations information (e.g., website) that includes our OUTLAW organization and other affinity groups.
-We also direct individuals to our Office of Inclusion and Diversity Education for additional resources.
+While our admitted student welcome packet does not include specific mention of identity group support for LGBTQ+ students, SLU LAW does direct prospective students to SLU LAW student organizations information on the SLU LAW website, which includes our OUTLAWS organization and other affinity groups.
+We also direct prospective students to our Office of Diversity, Equity and Inclusion for additional resources.

 While we do not specifically ask our students to “self-ID,” we do conduct a climate survey (survey responses are optional and approximately 20% of our student population answered the most recent survey) that asks about sexual orientation.
-The form of the question and responses from the most recent survey are as follows:
+While we have not conducted this survey in the current academic year, the form of the question and responses from the most recent survey are as follows:

 Q5 – Which best describes your sexual orientation?

 8 None of these adequately represent my sexual orientation 6.73% 7

 7 Trans 0.96% 1

 3 Gay or Lesbian 4.81% 5

 We ask for a preferred name, preferred pronouns, and ask a broader gender question which offers students the chance to self describe.